Television: CRT

 The cathode-ray tube (CRT) is a vacuum tube containing one or more electron guns (a source of electrons or electron emitter) and a fluorescent screen used to view images.
-It has a means to accelerate and deflect the electron beam(s) onto the screen to create the images.
+It has the means to accelerate and deflect the electron beam(s) onto the screen to create the images.
 The images may represent electrical waveforms (oscilloscope), pictures (television, computer monitor), radar targets or others.
-The CRT uses an evacuated glass envelope which is large, deep (i.e. long from front screen face to rear end), fairly heavy, and relatively fragile.
+The CRT uses an evacuated glass envelope that is large, deep (i.e., long from front screen face to rear end), fairly heavy, and relatively fragile.
 As a matter of safety, the face is typically made of thick lead glass so as to be highly shatter-resistant and to block most X-ray emissions, particularly if the CRT is used in a consumer product.

 In television sets and computer monitors, the entire front area of the tube is scanned repetitively and systematically in a fixed pattern called a raster.
 An image is produced by controlling the intensity of each of the three electron beams, one for each additive primary color (red, green, and blue) with a video signal as a reference.
 In all modern CRT monitors and televisions, the beams are bent by magnetic deflection, a varying magnetic field generated by coils and driven by electronic circuits around the neck of the tube, although electrostatic deflection is commonly used in oscilloscopes, a type of diagnostic instrument.

 DLP

 Digital Light Processing (DLP) is a type of video projector technology that uses a digital micromirror device.
 Some DLPs have a TV tuner, which makes them a type of TV display.
 It was originally developed in 1987 by Dr. Larry Hornbeck of Texas Instruments.
-While the DLP imaging device was invented by Texas Instruments, the first DLP based projector was introduced by Digital Projection Ltd in 1997.
-Digital Projection and Texas Instruments were both awarded Emmy Awards in 1998 for invention of the DLP projector technology.
-DLP is used in a variety of display applications from traditional static displays to interactive displays and also non-traditional embedded applications including medical, security, and industrial uses.
-DLP technology is used in DLP front projectors (standalone projection units for classrooms and business primarily), but also in private homes; in these cases, the image is projected onto a projection screen.
+While the DLP imaging device was invented by Texas Instruments, the first DLP-based projector was introduced by Digital Projection Ltd in 1997.
+Digital Projection and Texas Instruments were both awarded Emmy Awards in 1998 for the invention of the DLP projector technology.
+DLP is used in a variety of display applications, from traditional static displays to interactive displays and also non-traditional embedded applications, including medical, security, and industrial uses.
+DLP technology is used in DLP front projectors (standalone projection units for classrooms and businesses primarily) but also in private homes; in these cases, the image is projected onto a projection screen.
 DLP is also used in DLP rear projection television sets and digital signs.
 It is also used in about 85% of digital cinema projection.

 Plasma

-A plasma display panel (PDP) is a type of flat panel display common to large television displays 30 in or larger.
+A plasma display panel (PDP) is a type of flat-panel display common to large television displays 30 in or larger.
 They are called "plasma" displays because the technology uses small cells containing electrically charged ionized gases, or what are in essence chambers more commonly known as fluorescent lamps.